AdobeDocs/commerce-php/src/pages/best-practices/phpstorm/run-configuration.md

 ---
-group: extension-best-practices
-title: Run the Upgrade Compatibility Tool
+title: Run the Upgrade Compatibility Tool | Commerce PHP Extensions
-functional_areas:
-  - Standards
+description: Set up a run configuration to integrate the Adobe Commerce and Magento Open Source PHPStorm plugin with the Upgrade Compatibility Tool.
 ---

+# Run the Upgrade Compatibility Tool

 Run Configurations are used to run internal and external processes from within IntelliJ Platform-based products.